Indigenous Advisory Circle

 Circle member biographies

-Kelly Benning is a Métis woman from northern Alberta with family roots going back to the Red River in Manitoba and throughout Saskatchewan.
+Kelly Benning is a Métis woman from northern Alberta with family roots going back to Manitoba and throughout Saskatchewan.
 Kelly has over 30 years' experience working within human services, social programming, and social advocacy, with a special focus on Indigenous rights and services.
 She has served the Grande Prairie Friendship Centre in various capacities as a Board member, President, and Executive Director.
 She was also Treasurer and Secretary of the Alberta Native Friendship Centres Association in Edmonton, each for one-year terms.
 Kelly worked at the Grande Prairie Regional College as the Aboriginal Liaison Coordinator for seven years and again from 2016 to 2019, when she worked to create an Indigenization plan within the college.
-She is currently the Vice-President of the National Association of Friendship Centres.
+She is currently the President of the National Association of Friendship Centres.

 Janet Gobert is of Anishinaabe descent and is a member of the Peepeekisis Cree Nation from Saskatchewan.
 Janet currently lives in Bonnyville, where she serves as the Community Initiatives Coordinator for the Bonnyville Native Friendship Centre.
 Janet studied Nursing with a Psychology major, and she also studied Business Administration with a specialty in Health.
 She has 25 years of experience working with First Nations communities in the areas of health, mental health, community wellness, family supports, and parenting education.
 In her current role, she also works in the areas of rural homelessness, women empowerment, and human trafficking.